Swifts and Martins of Selborne closed

 Book - 7.75” x 11.5” x .75” Twinrocker handmade paper, twelve leaves.

 Illustrations - 10 illustrations were made following the process used by John James Audubon for The Birds of America, published 1827.
-Original images were drawn and painted with watercolors, then etched, engraved and hand-colored with watercolors and inks.

 Text - from The Natural History of Selborne by Gilbert White, published 1789.
 Hand-set in Janson Roman, Janson Italic and Goudy Italic.
 Letterpress printed.